Blazing connections to a wealth of knowledge and history

 Neel-Schaffer will provide construction engineering and inspection services for the project, which will be built partially on an abandoned rail line.

-Next to the Farmer’s Market are the new Mississippi Museum of History and the Mississippi Civil Rights Museum.
 The trail runs partly through the historic Belhaven neighborhood, and it connects to LeFleur’s Bluff State Park and the Natural Science Museum and the Mississippi Children’s Museum before reaching the Sports Hall of Fame.

 This project has been delayed for several years, but Neel-Schaffer has been involved since the beginning.
 One of the firm’s mantra’s is to serve the communities in which we work and live, and this project is a perfect example of that.